Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 ## Organisation Chart

-Organisation charts change over time.
-It's better to work from a value stream and capabilities, and then map them to the chart, as then the chart can keep changing.
+Organisational charts change over time.
+It's better to work from a value stream and capabilities and then map them to the chart, as the chart can keep changing.

 ![Everflow, Organisation 06/07/2023](../../media/everflow-organogram.png)